 Are you thinking of getting dental work such as implants in the Philippines?
-Reviews from past patients can play an important part in your research, helping you learn from other peoples' experiences and find out more about what to expect.
+Reading Phillippines dentist reviews from past patients can play an important part in your research, helping you learn from other peoples' experiences and find out more about what to expect.

 Here we have compiled a selection of written and video reviews so you can discover more about what to expect if you visit a dentist in the Philippines.
 These reviews cover treatments including: